 Chloroplast’s shape also differs among different photosynthetic organisms.

-- Cup-shaped chloroplast: Chlamydomonas comprises of a cup or horseshoe-shaped chloroplast.
+- Cup-shaped chloroplast: Chlamydomonas comprises a cup or horseshoe-shaped chloroplast.

 - Girdle shaped: Ulothrix contains a chloroplast in the middle of the vegetative cell.